 Here are some quick tips to help you with boundaries and subbing:

-- When stuck behind the restraining line on a faceoff you can reach over for the ball.
-As long as your body doesn’t touch the ground past the line, your fine.
+- When stuck behind the restraining line on a faceoff you can reach over for the ball and either grab it or hit it towards a teammate.
+So long as your body doesn’t touch the ground past the line, you are not offsides.

 - Once possession is gained on a faceoff any player can move to any side as long as 3 are in the offensive zone and four are in the defensive zone.